 In studying configurations for PCE, careful attention is needed to insure required fire lanes (and hose pull locations and distances) are created, noting that most of these points will be accessed from the new street.
-As previously noted, Gilman Drive, the I5-Freeway and the LRT, each generate a level of noise.
+As previously noted, Gilman Drive, the I5-Freeway and the LRT, each generate a level of noise that requires careful consideration of noise mitigating features.
 Bedrooms that face any of these will likely require mechanical ventilation by code.
 Building configurations can be reviewed by acoustical consultants to determine extent of required noise mitigation.

-Bas is for Planning
+Basis for Planning

 Item Notes Test Fit

 2,000 Suite Style Beds 676,000 asf

 Common-Dining-Support 70,000 asf

 75% Efficiency 994,667 gsf